AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 A decentralized digital currency and transaction protocol that emerged in 2009, serving as a model for objective ordering of value and coordination beyond traditional sovereign-controlled monetary systems.

 **Black Boy**
-Shorthand for a hard-line militant masculine charisma that intuitively demands insurgent rigour in the expression of  anarchist aesthetic and objectively high performing engines or systems.
-Oliver Cromwell, Thomas Edward Lawrence, Josip Tito, Gamal Abdel Nasser, Che Guevera, Fidel Castro, Imran Khan, Yukio Mishima, Steve Jobs, Sparta, Viking, Maori, Seminole, Apache, English (Jacobite *and* Roundhead) are exemplary.
-Bauhaus and Zen aesthetic are culturally representative of the ethos.
-It demands that You be key in response to Corporate White (collar) boy p
+An underdog hard-line militant masculine charisma that intuitively demands insurgent rigour in the expression of  anarchist aesthetic and objectively high performing engines or systems regardless of the prospect for success.
+It is the anima turned animus in the modern world.
+Thomas Edward Lawrence, Josip Tito, Gamal Abdel Nasser, Che Guevera, Fidel Castro, Imran Khan, Yukio Mishima, Steve Jobs, Tottenham Hotspur, Sparta, Viking, Maori, Seminole, Apache, English (Jacobite *and* Roundhead) are exemplary.
+Ligne Claire, Bauhaus and Zen aesthetic are representative of the ethos.
+It demands that you be key - the POM - in response to Corporate White (collar) boy POL.

 **Brute-force derivation**
 A computational or systemic approach relying on exhaustive trial-and-error rather than coordinated, ethical, or principle-driven design.
 In the essay, this is contrasted with holistic, coordinated approaches to value and governance.